Generic Name: nabilone (NAB i lone)

 Usual Adult Dose for Nausea/Vomiting -- Chemotherapy Induced:

-Nabilone may be administered two to three times daily during the entire course of each cycle of chemotherapy and, if needed, for 48 hours after the last dose of each cycle of chemotherapy.
+-This drug may be given 2 or 3 times a day during the entire course of each cycle of chemotherapy and, if needed, for 48 hours after the last dose of each cycle.

 What other drugs will affect nabilone?